Disguised remuneration: tax avoidance using unfunded pension arrangements (Spotlight 58)

 How the arrangements claim to work

-The further step considered by GAAR is where the company transfers its obligation to pay the director a pension in the future to a third party.
+Many arrangements may involve further steps, involving the company transferring its obligation, to pay the director a pension in the future, to a third party.
 The third party is often a relative of the director or another director of the same company.

-The GAAR Advisory Panel opinion on the arrangements it considered is that it is not a reasonable course of action either to enter into, or carry out, these tax arrangements.
+In all instances the panel considered that it is not a reasonable course of action either to enter into, or carry out, these tax arrangements.

 What will happen to those who use these arrangements

-HMRC strongly believes these arrangements do not achieve the tax savings promised.
+HMRC believes these arrangements do not achieve the tax savings promised.
 HMRC will challenge anyone promoting such arrangements and investigate the tax affairs of all users.

 A company that uses these arrangements is unlikely to be able to claim the Corporation Tax relief intended.
 This is because the expense shown in the company accounts may not align with general accepted accounting principles (GAAP).
 The expense may also be disallowed for other reasons.